-There's no cover under any section of our travel policies if you travel against FCO advice.
+There's no cover under any section of our travel policies if you travel against FCDO advice.

 Making sure you have the right cover for your travels means you can get busy exploring your chosen destination, rather than worrying about the small print of your travel insurance policy booklet should anything unplanned happen.

 Worldwide travel insurance isn't a legal requirement, but it's a must when heading overseas so you don’t get left out of pocket by the unexpected.

 If you’re travelling to Europe only, it may be cheaper to take out European Travel Insurance as opposed to worldwide – but different insurers define ‘Europe’ differently.
 Admiral’s policies stretch the boundaries of Europe to include countries such as:

 If you’re planning a year of trips spanning Europe and further afield, worldwide multi trip travel insurance could be better suited to your needs.

 While you’d be forgiven for thinking worldwide travel insurance covers you in every country across the world, this isn’t always the case.
 Be mindful that the USA, Canada, Caribbean and Mexico are commonly excluded destinations in some worldwide policies.

 Cheap worldwide travel insurance may not be the best cover for your needs.
 Make sure you read through the terms and conditions of your policy before buying to guarantee your destination is covered.

 - Worldwide excluding USA, Canada, Caribbean and Mexico

 Then there are three tiers of cover with increasing coverage and product benefits: